vinhngx/aiperf/README.md

 - Output sequence length constraints (`--output-tokens-mean`) cannot be guaranteed unless you pass `ignore_eos` and/or `min_tokens` via `--extra-inputs` to an inference server that supports them.
 - Very high concurrency settings (typically >15,000 concurrency) may lead to port exhaustion on some systems, causing connection failures during benchmarking.
 If encountered, consider adjusting system limits or reducing concurrency.
 - Startup errors caused by invalid configuration settings can cause AIPerf to hang indefinitely.
 If AIPerf appears to freeze during initialization, terminate the process and check configuration settings.
-- Dashboard UI may cause corrupted ANSI sequences on macOS or certain terminal environments, making the terminal unusable.
-Run `reset` command to restore normal terminal functionality, or switch to `--ui simple` for a lightweight progress bar interface.